vaishnavgade/Nyanpasu/README.md

 ### Tweets:
 - CRUD Tweets -> Yes, unlike actual Twitter, we allow editting tweets!
+- Setup Redis database locally and use it to store nyans
-- Start by creating an ASP .NET core with Angular app.
+- Start by creating an ASP .NET core with Swagger to document.
+- Use Swagger, NSwag, Swashbuckle and OpenAPI tools for easy documentation
 - Do Test Driven Development so app has test coverage
-- Use Swagger, NSwag, Swashbuckle and OpenAPI tools for easy documentation

 ### Profile/User maintenance
 - Creating profiles